uci-uav-forge/uavf/docs/contributing.rst

 From the root of this repository, run:

 .. code-block:: bash

     pip install -e .

-This will install symlinks to the uavfpy package into your python environment, which will allow you to make changes to the local codebase and have them immediately available to the PYTHONPATH.
+This runs installation using setup.cfg from the root of the repository.
+The ``-e`` flag given to pip puts symlinks to the uavfpy package into your python environment, which will allow you to make changes to the local codebase and have them immediately available to the PYTHONPATH.

 Doing it this way confers a number of benefits: